DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

 ```

 ### Notes
-- We always use the name `hotfix` to enforce the rule that only
+- We always use the name `hotfix` to enforce the rule that we only
   ever have one hotfix branch at a time.
 - When starting a hotfix it's important that the rest of the team knows
   about it so that nobody else starts any other kind of deploy until